kamsandhu93/PySNPCheck/README.md

 ## Default run: Optimum

-This will initiate a default run, where primers are searched against hg38, and the latest build of dbSNP.
+This will initiate a default run which has been identified as the optimum way for searchng for variants.
+This includes the fastest run, whilst using the least local memory space.
+Primers are searched against the human genome assembly hg38, and the latest build of dbSNP.
 Local BLAST and the NCBIS Entrez is used here.
 For this the required dependancies include:
 * A local installation of command line BLAST, executables can be found at the NCBI FTP site by following this link: [Link](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 Note this dependency can be bypassed if using the -rb remote BLAST argument (see later).
 * The Biopython Python package installed by following this link: [Link](http://biopython.org/wiki/Download)
 * A local BLAST database formatted for each chromosome.
-This can be obtained from the following link: [Link]() INSERT LINK TO DROP BOX.
+This can be obtained from the following link: [Link](https://www.dropbox.com/sh/5gaaavpp0hxzaou/AADvXGBHRBj0Hxoig0DQCmbva?dl=0)
+.
 Simply place the "blastdb" directory in the same directory as the main Python script.
 * The user should also specify their email on the first line of the email.txt file.
 This is necessary when using Entrez to search dbSNP.
 The email.txt file must also